 The IRHA bestows this title to people who have given their knowledge and energy to elevate and reinforce the rainwater harvesting movement.
-No more than one person per year will be invited to become a Honorary Member.

 |Mr. Yeom Tae-Young